Mike Shinoda discography

-The discography of American singer and Linkin Park vocalist Mike Shinoda consists of four studio albums, two extended plays (EPs), six singles, six promotional singles and one other charted track.
+The discography of American rapper and Linkin Park vocalist Mike Shinoda consists of four studio albums, two extended plays (EPs), six singles, six promotional singles and one other charted track.

 His debut studio album, Post Traumatic, was released on June 15, 2018, via Warner Bros and Machine Shop.
 It topped the Top Rock Albums and Top Alternative Albums at number one and peaked on the Billboard 200 at sixteenth.
 The album also placed in the top ten of countries such as Germany, Austria, Switzerland and Czech Republic at number two, four, seven and nine respectively.

 His debut EP, also titled Post Traumatic, was released on January 25, 2018 via Warner Bros and Machine Shop.
 Shinoda's best charting singles include "Crossing a Line", "Make It Up as I Go", "Watching as I Fall" and "Over Again", that have charted on either Rock Songs and/or Alternative Songs on Billboard.